hs-esslingen-it-security/hses-legacy-microsegmentation-vpn/README.md

 # Security Gateway for Automated Micro-Segmentation and VPN Encryption in Industrial Legacy Systems

-This repository contains the accompanying code and data for the **Proof-of-Concept (PoC)** of the paper on securely integrating legacy devices into industrial networks.
+This repository contains the accompanying code and data for the **Proof-of-Concept (PoC)** of the paper "Security Gateway for Automated Micro-Segmentation and VPN Encryption in Industrial Legacy Systems", on securely integrating legacy devices into industrial networks.
 The goal is to automate and implement micro-segmentation and VPN encryption for legacy devices through security gateways, thereby ensuring a seamless migration towards a more secure infrastructure.

 ## Repository Structure
 The repository is structured as follows: